IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-spanner-guardium/README.md

 7. Update the input section to add the details from [spanner_with_pubsub.conf](spanner_with_pubsub.conf) file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
 8. Update the filter section to add the details from [spanner_with_pubsub.conf](spanner_with_pubsub.conf) file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
 9. The 'type' fields should match in input and filter configuration sections.
 This field should be unique for every individual connector added.
-10. Click Save.
-Guardium validates the new connector, and enables the universal connector if it was disabled.
-After it is validated, it appears in the Configure Universal Connector page.
+10. Click Save.Guardium validates the new connector and displays it in the Configure Universal Connector page.
 11. After installing the plugins offline package and once the configuration is uploaded and saved to your Guardium machine, restart the universal connector using the Disable/Enable button.